Learn Egyptian symbols as play one of our favorite family games called Pyramix, a game of strategy for 2 to 4 players ages 8 and up.

 The cobra is zero points.
 Watch out for this one!

 The Egyptian symbols used in this game have religious meanings to the ancient Egyptians.

-The Ankh: symbol of life.
+The Ankh is the symbol of life.

-The rearing cobra (Uraeus): symbol of protection.
+The rearing cobra (Uraeus) is the symbol of protection.

-Download my "Can't Put 'Em Down" book lists for your kids ages 3 - 13.
+Download my free "Can't Put 'Em Down Books for Kids" e-book for ages 2 - 18.

 Also, I'll send you a bonus "23 Reasons to Read" printable poster!